wavefrontHQ/docs/pages/doc/optimize_data_shape.md

 permalink: optimize_data_shape.html
 summary: Learn how to optimize your data in high-cardinality environments.
 ---
 Data shape refers to how each component of a time series is designed and formatted.
-Your data shapes in VMware Aria Operations for Applications (formerly known as Tanzu Observability by Wavefront) are important regardless of how you use the service and where you are in your work with the platform.
+Your data shapes in Tanzu Observability (formerly known as VMware Aria Operations for Applications) are important regardless of how you use the service and where you are in your work with the platform.

-* **New users** who plan on sending data into Operations for Applications need to understand the most efficient ways of sending data in.
+* **New users** who plan on sending data into Tanzu Observability need to understand the most efficient ways of sending data in.
 * **Existing users** who explore data in dashboards and chart can investigate data shape and use that information to optimize data exploration.
 If they see that the data shape is not optimal, they might even request changes to how data are ingested.

 In this doc page, we:
 * Discuss how **all users** can examine data that are already being ingested.
-* Look at best practices for **users who send data to Operations for Applications** so they can use the optimal data shape and cardinality, and, as a result, optimize performance.
+* Look at best practices for **users who send data to Tanzu Observability** so they can use the optimal data shape and cardinality, and, as a result, optimize performance.

 ## Video